LanceMcCarthy/MauiSuggestions/README.md

 # Maui XAML and Object Model Suggestions
 This is a repo to hold suggestions for MAUI architecural and naming considerations as it is being developed.
+The origin and inspiration for this repository is formed from the discussion in https://github.com/dotnet/maui/issues/43.

 Please add your ideas and suggesitons, pull request is super-easy and fast on GitHub